Some new properties of an Active flux type scheme: PamPa

-we recover the scheme of \cite{Abgrall2023a}. \end{rmk} This strategy, in 1D, is illustrated on figure \ref{fig:2} where the problem is that of the convection of $\cos(2\pi x)$ with constant speed.
+This strategy, in 1D, is illustrated on figure \ref{fig:2} where the problem is that of the convection of $\cos(2\pi x)$ with constant speed.
 The plot shows on a $100$ points grid the result after $10$ and $100$ periods compared to the exact solution.
 We see very little dispersion.

 In two dimensions, the choice \eqref{projection} with weights defining an arithmetic average or an average weight by the area of the elements, as inspired by the 1D case, seems to lead to unstable results, but the choice